-TAKING CHARGE OUTCOMES
+TAKING CHARGE (CO-ED) OUTCOMES

-- Students will identify the importance of personal hygiene practices. - Students will identify the factors that one can and cannot change affecting sexual health at puberty. - Students will assess personal choices and behaviours in relation to their own short-term and long-term goals.
+- Students will identify the importance of personal hygiene practices. - Students will identify the factors that one can and cannot change affecting reproductive health at puberty. - Students will assess personal choices and behaviours in relation to their own short-term and long-term goals.